AzizDulaijan/RoboND-DeepLearning-Project/README.md

 ## Limitations:
 Because the hero was wearing red clothes she can be easily distinguished from the background and she was the only one wearing red, this made training the network comparing with the real world easy.
-And sense other objects such as car, cats, dogs are not easily distinguished from the background, it would need more layers (higher level classifier) to understand the higher level of complexity.
-Also, to have better scene understanding, such as identifying how far is the hero is, it would need a different Encoder block for that.
+Also, other objects such as car, cats, dogs are not easily distinguished from the background.
+Although it would be harder, but this network can identify other objects if there is training data is available.
+For better scene understanding, such as identifying how far is the hero is, it would need a different Encoder block for that.

 ## Future Enhancements
 As I stated before when the target was far from the drone is where the network is having the greatest difficulty.
 If I have the time I would collect more data that has this kind of images, then use it in the training.
 I would also try to test the hyperparameters more, and try to understand what is the limit of the network.